its-anushz/Mental_Health_Chatbot_V2/README.md

 ##  What can you do here?

--   ** Chat Anonymously:** Have a supportive chat whenever you need it!
+-   **Chat Anonymously:** Have a supportive chat whenever you need it!
 We used some cool NLP (with NLTK) to help the bot understand what you're saying.
--   ** Keep a Private Journal:** Jot down your thoughts and feelings in your own secure journal.
+-   **Keep a Private Journal:** Jot down your thoughts and feelings in your own secure journal.
 It's a great way to get to know yourself better.
--   ** Relax with Mindfulness:** Feeling stressed?
+-   **Relax with Mindfulness:** Feeling stressed?
 Check out our collection of positive quotes and simple breathing exercises to help you find your calm.
--   ** Quick Self-Check-ins:** Curious about how you're doing?
+-   **Quick Self-Check-ins:** Curious about how you're doing?
 Take our simple self-tests (based on the PHQ-9 and GAD-7) to reflect on your mood.
--   ** SOS Hotline:** If you need help right away, we've got a list of emergency contacts you can call.
+-   **SOS Hotline:** If you need help right away, we've got a list of emergency contacts you can call.
--   ** Your Privacy Matters:** We take your privacy seriously.
+-   **Your Privacy Matters:** We take your privacy seriously.
 Everything you do here is just for you, and your password is super secure.

 ---

-## 🛠 What's under the hood?
+##  What's under the hood?

 Here's a peek at the tech we used to bring MindScribe to life: